SH7216 SuperH Demo

 A task must be configured to maintain a floating point context if it either makes use of floating point variables directly or it calls library functions that might use floating point registers.

-To tell the kernel that a task requires a floating point context pass the task handle into the xPortUsesFloatingPoint(xHandle) API function. xPortUsesFloatingPoint() must be called after the task is created but before the task first executes.
+To tell the RTOS kernel that a task requires a floating point context pass the task handle into the xPortUsesFloatingPoint(xHandle) API function. xPortUsesFloatingPoint() must be called after the task is created but before the task first executes.

 As an example, the following code can be found in main() of the SuperH demo application: